 Councilmember Krom is proud to be recognized as a true "community builder," working directly with the business, education and nonprofit partners as well as all segments of Irvine’s diverse cultural and religious communities.

-In addition to her City Council responsibilities, Beth Krom serves as Vice Chair of the Local Government Commission, and is on the boards of the Orange County Great Park Corporation, One Water One Watershed, Arts Orange County, CleanTech OC, San Joaquin Marsh Wildlife Sanctuary, Newport Bay Watershed Executive Committee, Santa Ana River Flood Protection Agency, Orange County Housing Authority, Orange County Vector Control District, Orange County League of California Cities, and Laguna Canyon Foundation.
+In addition to her City Council responsibilities, Beth Krom serves as Vice Chair of the Local Government Commission, and is on the boards of the Orange County Great Park Corporation, One Water One Watershed, CleanTech OC, San Joaquin Marsh Wildlife Sanctuary, Newport Bay Watershed Executive Committee, Santa Ana River Flood Protection Agency, Orange County Housing Authority, Orange County Vector Control District and Chamber Music OC.

 All correspondence is public record.